codefinity/oeuvre/README.md

 # Oeuvre - The Theater Of Evolutionary Architecture

-**NOTE:**
+### NOTE

 **This project is in design and analysis phase.
 Please feel free to go through the code and documentation and if you have any Questions or Suggestions, you can use the [Issues](https://github.com/codefinity/oeuvre/issues) tab.**

-**The Documentation is in progress and there might be grammatical or spelling errors.
-In case of any factual errors, please use the [Issues](https://github.com/codefinity/oeuvre/issues) section to log them.**
+**The Documentation is in progress.
+The author is working in write-now-and-edit-later mode, therefore please expect grammatical errors, spelling mistakes, and typos.
+In case of any factual errors, please report them using the [Issues](https://github.com/codefinity/oeuvre/issues) section.**

 ## Table of Contents

-[TOC Not complete - Plesase scroll down for more topics]
+**TOC is Incomplete - Plesase scroll down for more topics**

 [1.
 Introducing Oeuvre](#1-Introducing-Oeuvre)